U.S. starts its first Agent Orange cleanup in Vietnam

 "I look forward to even more successes to follow."

-The U.S. government is providing $41 million to the project which will reduce the contamination level in 73,000 cubic metres of soil by late 2016, the ruling Vietnam Communist Party's mouthpiece Nhan Dan daily said.
+The U.S. government is providing $41 million (26.1 million pounds) to the project which will reduce the contamination level in 73,000 cubic metres of soil by late 2016, the ruling Vietnam Communist Party's mouthpiece Nhan Dan daily said.

 The contaminated soil and sediment will be excavated and heated in a pile structure to a high temperature to destroy the chemical, the U.S. embassy said in a statement on Thursday.